-We first tested the SN1 configuration, comparing the DER results provided by the random positioning of the nodes (default option in LoRaSim), and the GPS-based positioning, in the two cases of 1 GW and 3 GWs serving the network.
-From Figure 11 it is clear that with the GPS-based node placing method and 1 GW, a 34.6 % increase of mean DER is obtainable, from about 0.11 to about 0.148.
-The network performances are further improved by using 3 GWs.
-This way (GPS-3GW) we can obtain a 91.94 % increase of the DER compared to a single gateway (GPS-1GW), and a global 158.4 % increase compared to the random placement method (Random-1GW), thus increasing the mean DER value from 0.11 to 0.285.
-The use of the GPS-based location of the nodes improves the simulated performance as it allows to fully exploit the results of the field RSSI measurements campaign, with a realistic distribution of the received signal power described by the propagation model used.
+We first tested the SN1 configuration by comparing the DER results provided by the random positioning of the nodes (default option in LoRaSim) and the GPS-based positioning in both the single-GW network and the three-GW network.
+From Figure 11, it is clear that with the GPS-based node placing method and the single-GW network, a 34.6 % increase in mean DER (0.11–0.148) was obtainable.
+The network performances were further improved using the three-GW network.
+As such, we can obtain a 91.94 % increase in the DER using the GPS-3GW network compared to when using a single gateway (GPS-1GW), and a global 158.4 % increase compared to when using the random placement method (random-1GW), thus increasing the mean DER value from 0.11 to 0.285.
+The use of the GPS-based location of the nodes improved the simulated performance as it allowed for fully exploiting the results of the RSSI field measurement campaign, with a realistic distribution of the received signal power described by the propagation model used.